 Number 7: Glorious Garlic.

-Garlic is mentioned in almost every post regarding natural health and holistic lifestyles.
-Garlic is rich in many health giving beneficial properties.
-It is also an excellent remedy for hypertension.
+Garlic is mentioned in almost every post regarding natural health.
+Garlic is rich in many health giving and beneficial properties.
+It is also an excellent remedy for the treatment of hypertension.

 Be aware that garlic doesn’t work well eaten raw!

 Your stomach PH levels will neutralize any benefits of raw garlic well before any good can be done.
 It is therefore recommended that garlic, when used for hypertension, is taken in tablet or capsule form.

 When selecting garlic supplements always ensure the product has a high garlic allicin yield.

 To use as one of our natural remedies for high blood pressure you need to find high quality garlic tablets for hypertension and follow the directions provided.